Wednesday, 30 October 2024

 Plus this film adaptation included a giant of the English theatrical world: Laurene Olivier.
 He was enjoyable as the eccentric Andrew Wyke, often giving the role an electrifying energy.
 This coupled with his larger-than-life performance certainly wouldn't have been out of place in the theatre.
 He was incredibly physical and incredibly theatrical.
 Andrew Wyke is an odd fellow who fancies himself the next Agatha Christie.
 His house is full of strange costumes and other peculiarities.
 Olivier played the role to a tee.
 He was rightly nominated for an Oscar.

 Michael Caine - also Oscar-nominated - was every part his equal.
 He plays Tindal well and he soon enters a battle of wits with Andrew Wyke.
-Although the two start as uneasy allies, then enter a cat-and-mouse game, as they desperately keep trying to outwit one another.
+Although the two start as uneasy allies, they then enter a cat-and-mouse game, as they desperately keep trying to outwit one another.

 Although Sleuth was good on screen, I do think it was better suited to the stage.
 The intellectual plot, heavy dialogue, minimal sets and characters would have been perfect for any theatre hall.